v0lta/PyTorch-Wavelet-Toolbox/README.rst

     url = {https://hdl.handle.net/20.500.11811/9245}
   }

-If you use the boundary wavelet support please additionally cite:
+If you use the boundary wavelet support, please additionally cite:

 .. code-block::